grumpycoders/pcsx-redux/docs/lua.md

 - `'M2_FORM1'`: the returned File object will read 2048 bytes per sector.
 - `'M2_FORM2'`: the returned File object will read 2324 bytes per sector.

-The resulting File object will cache a single full sector in memory, meaning that small sequential reads won't read the same sector over and off from the disk.
+The resulting File object will cache a single full sector in memory, meaning that small sequential reads won't read the same sector over and over from the disk.

 The ISOReader object has the following methods: